SalahHamza/things-i-have-learnt/src/marks/web-accessibility/web_accessibility.md

 ### focus management

 Managing focus is the concept of manipulating the tab order to be logical and intuitive.
-These are some of the scenarios where focus management can be crucial:
+These are some of the scenarios where focus management can be crucial.

-* **Managing focus at the page level**:
+#### Managing focus at the page level

 You might be using URL fragment identifiers to travel through the page content or building a single page web app where the visible content change without page refresh.
 In that case the best way to identify the selected content area is to give it a `tabindex="-1"` so that it doesn't appear in the natural tab order, and call its `focus()` method.

-* **Managing focus in components**:
+#### Managing focus in components

 When building custom components you'd want to provide logical keyboard manipulation similar to the native component your custom component is based on.

 The [**ARIA Authoring Practices**](https://www.w3.org/TR/wai-aria-practices/) guid, lists types of components and what kinds of keyboard actions they support.

-* **Modals and keyboard traps**:
+#### Modals and keyboard traps

 Keyboard trap happens when an element captures the tab and prevents the user from leaving it until it's complete.
 This can bothersome to the user, that's why the [Web AIM checklist section **2.1.2**](http://webaim.org/standards/wcag/checklist#sc2.1.2) states that **keyboard focus should never be locked or trapped at one particular page element**.